 The VA’s program to help vets with job training, job seeking, resume development and skills coaching.
 Other services are available to help vets start their own businesses.
 For those who are severely disabled and unable to work in traditional employment, this program can also help obtain independent living services.

 This organization promotes economic independence for disadvantaged women, including veterans, by providing professional attire and a network of support and career development tools to help women thrive in work and in life.

 The U.S. Department of Veterans Affairs portal for learning about PTSD, testimonials from vets who have received PTSD treatment and resources for managing PTSD symptoms.
 (Also connects to the Veterans Crisis Line for vets needing to speak to a counselor right away, via call, text or live chat.)

 Includes multiple resources for those seeking care for or information about Military Sexual Trauma (MST).

-Has several support and service options particularly for veteran caregivers.
-The programs are available both in and out of home to assist both the veteran and caregiver.
+Offers several support and service options particularly for veteran caregivers.
+The programs are available both in and out of home to help both the veteran and caregiver.

 A web guide focused on educating veterans about alcohol abuse treatment, lessening the stigma of addiction and empowering veterans struggling to find treatment.